-The Antonine Wall has several distinct differences between its southern counterpart, Hadrian’s Wall.
+The Antonine Wall has several distinct differences from its southern counterpart, Hadrian’s Wall.

 Firstly, the Antonine Wall was much shorter.
 Secondly, instead of being made of stone, like Hadrian’s Wall was, the Antonine wall was made of stone foundations filled in with turf that formed into a wide and deep ditch that crossed five of the modern local authorities in Scotland: East Dunbartonshire, Falkirk, Glasgow, North Lanarkshire, and West Dunbartonshire.